Nate Hinton

-Nathaniel Robert Hinton (born June 8, 1999) is an American professional basketball player for the Cleveland Charge of the NBA G League.
+Nathaniel Robert Hinton (born June 8, 1999) is an American professional basketball player who last played for Ratiopharm Ulm in the Basketball Bundesliga.
 He played college basketball for the Houston Cougars.

 High school career

 Hinton started playing basketball as a freshman for Forestview High School in Gastonia, North Carolina, before transferring to Gaston Day School in the same city.
 For his sophomore season, he moved to Northside Christian Academy in Charlotte, North Carolina, averaging 18 points, six rebounds and four steals per game, and led his team to the North Carolina Independent Schools Athletic Association (NCISAA) 2A title game.
 Hinton returned to Gaston Day for his final two years of high school.
 As a junior, he averaged a team-high 19.1 points per game, helping his team reach the NCISAA 2A semi-finals.

 After his junior season, Hinton led Team Loaded NC to the Adidas Gauntlet final, drawing the attention of several high-major NCAA Division I programs.
 As a senior, he averaged 19.9 points, 7.5 rebounds, 7.7 assists and four steals per game, helping Gaston Day to a NCISAA 2A runner-up finish.
 Hinton was an NCISAA 2A All-State selection and was named Gaston Gazette Player of the Year.
 He scored 2,217 points in his high school career.